walmartlabs/concord/examples/ansible_project/README.md

 ### 1. Create a new repository key

-Please refer to the [Generate a new key pair](http://concord.walmart.com/docs/api/secret.html#generate-a-new-key-pair) document.
 Use `mySecret` as a name of the key pair, it will be used on the next step.

 ### 2. Create a new Concord project